 Great innovation requires global vision combined with regional actions linked to local social and economic priorities, workforce strengths and resource availability.
 The opportunity is here for the U.S. to leverage the full potential of its innovation ecosystems, by embracing the diversity of regional strengths and targeting federal and state planning accordingly.

-In this 60-minute session, we will explore the diversity of regional clean energy efforts across the US, and zoom in on Colorado’s notable success in fostering a vibrant community of innovative clean energy start-up companies.
+This 60-minute session explored the diversity of regional clean energy efforts across the US, and zoom in on Colorado’s notable success in fostering a vibrant community of innovative clean energy start-up companies.
 The results illuminate how relatively modest funding can be effectively directed to grow state-level Clean Energy Innovation Systems that deliver clean-technology innovations to foster economic growth and deliver on social commitments to energy efficiency, clean energy and the environment.

-Cost: Free of charge but everyone must register using this link
+Cost: Free of charge but if you haven’t registered, please register here

 Co-Hosts: Colorado Energy Research Collaboratory (energy research partnership between University of Colorado Boulder, Colorado School of Mines, Colorado State University, and National Renewable Energy Lab) and Center for the New Energy Economy and University of Maryland Earth System Science Interdisciplinary Center

 Webinar host and for more info: Maury.Dobbie@ColoradoCollaboratory.org 970-682-5707 (cell/text)